About this Session

 Melissa is a hairdresser at Sj Establishment who is wanting to undertake vocal coaching in the future.
 She works alongside her vocal coach at Voicehouse and performs at each gig.
 She spent her schooling in choir and vocal jazz - always known as the loud soprano.
 Melissa’s influences are the big vocalists such as Ariana Grande, Mariah Carey and Christina Aguilera.

 Nick has enjoyed a long history of performances across a variety of media, ranging from areas as diverse as opera to improvised comedy.
-He has been an active member of the Adelaide theatre community since 2009, appearing in over 20 productions to date, most recently as ‘Algernon’ in The Importance of Being Earnest (Court Theatre Company, 2019), ‘Nick’ in Godspell (Lydian / Irregular Productions, 2018) and as ‘Monsieur Reyer’ in The Phantom of the Opera (Gilbert & Sullivan Society, 2018).
-In November he is set to appear as ‘Jack’ in a socially-distanced production of Into the Woods (Elephant in the Room Productions).
+He has been an active member of the Adelaide theatre community since 2009, appearing in over 20 productions to date, most recently as'Jack' in Into the Woods (Elephant in the Room Productions / Botanic Gardens of South Australia, 2020), ‘Algernon’ in The Importance of Being Earnest (Court Theatre Company, 2019), ‘Nick’ in Godspell (Lydian / Irregular Productions, 2018), and as ‘Monsieur Reyer’ in The Phantom of the Opera (Gilbert & Sullivan Society, 2018).

 He has also enjoyed recent success in the Adelaide Fringe Festival as the writer and co-director for Tough Boys (2020) and Choir Boys (2019), with the latter receiving a Weekly Award.

 Nick trained as an actor through SA Casting from 2010-2013, and he also studied classical voice at the Elder Conservatorium of Music from 2015-2016.
 In his time at the Conservatorium he was the recipient of the Clement Q Williams Prize (2016).
 He also holds a double degree in Law and Science (Environmental Biology) from the University of Adelaide, and by day works in Environment and Planning Law.